-Dr. Martin Luther King, Jr. lived his life serving others.
-Following his example, millions of Americans serve on Martin Luther King, Jr. Day.
+Dr. Martin Luther King Jr. lived his life serving others.
+Following his example, millions of Americans serve on Martin Luther King Jr. Day of Service.
 At our children's schools, at a local shelter, or lending a hand to help our neighbors – we join Dr. King as drum majors for justice, peace and righteousness.

-On Monday, Jan.
-16, 2017, Points of Light calls together its community of changemakers to reflect on gains won during the Civil Rights Movement and to address contemporary issues facing our nation through act of volunteer service.
+Points of Light’s legacy is rooted in our founder, President George H. W. Bush’s, belief that “any definition of a successful life must include serving others.”
+In 1989, President George H. W. Bush signed the Martin Luther King Jr. Federal Holiday Commission Extension Act accompanied by Mrs. Coretta Scott King, wife of Dr. King.
+On MLK Day, Points of Light calls together its community of changemakers to reflect on gains won during the Civil Rights Movement and to address contemporary issues facing our nation through act of volunteer service.

 Here are several ways you can get involved on #MLKDay:

-Inspired by Dr. King's vision that people of diverse backgrounds would come together to discuss injustices of the day and create a plan for action, America's Sunday Suppers call people to engage in dialogue about issues affecting their communities.
-Pledge to host a Sunday Supper and, using our supper guide, bring friends and neighbors together to share a meal and conversation.
+Inspired by Dr. King's vision that people of diverse backgrounds would come together to discuss injustices of the day and create a plan for action, Sunday Suppers call people to engage in dialogue about issues affecting their communities.
+Pledge to host a Sunday Supper and receive our exclusive facilitator guide, full of tips and recommendations for how to bring friends and neighbors together to share a meal and conversation.

-Get graphics, sample messages, social media posts and more resources to help promote your MLK Day events.
+Get graphics, sample messages, social media posts and more resources, from the Corporation for National and Community Service, to help promote and share your MLK Day events.

 “To see to it that the third Monday of every January becomes a day of hope, renewal and rededication to the ideals of Dr. King, those that he upholds, a day dedicated to the memory, if you will, of a man who campaigned for peaceful change, of a man who stood for human dignity and certainly the fulfilment of individual excellence, of a man determined, committed mind and heart to march, to live and to die for those ideals – America’s ideals.”President George H.W.
 Bush